 In his first year guiding Otter baseball, White quickly made his mark on the program.
 His historic 2011 squad broke the school record for total wins, winning percentage and conference wins.
 A tripleheader sweep of White’s alma mater, Sonoma State, highlighted the season; marking the first time the program won a series from SSU.

-A 1990 graduate of Saugus High School in Southern California, White began his collegiate playing career at College of the Canyons, where he was an All–Western State Conference performer.
+A 1990 graduate of Saugus High School, White began his collegiate playing career at College of the Canyons, where he was an All–Western State Conference performer.
 After his time at COC, White transferred to Sonoma State where he played for current Seawolf coach John Goelz.
 White started at shortstop for SSU in 1993 and 1994 and was a member of the 2008 SSU hall of fame induction class.